Training on heart rate

 In the app you will find 5 heart rate zones on which your training sessions are based.
 Zone 5 is not covered in our schedules, this form of training is reserved for those who are already very advanced at running and who are individually guided by a professional sports coach.

-very relaxed running with a very light to light feeling
+zone 1 | grey | very relaxed running with a very light to light feeling |

-run slowly at an intensity that you can easily sustain
+zone 2 | blue | run slowly at an intensity that you can easily sustain for a long time, you can still talk easily |

-running at a slightly higher pace, with the intensity perceived as somewhat heavy.
+zone 3 | yellow | running at a slightly higher pace, with the intensity perceived as somewhat heavy, your breathing gets heavier |

-running with pace, but don’t go all the way into the red.
-This intensity is experienced as heavy
+zone 4 | orange | running with pace, but don’t go all the way into the red, your breathing gets heavy and follows your running rhythm |

 The majority of your workouts, up to 80-90% of your training volume, you will train in zone 2.
 In this zone you train aerobically, longer training sessions at a lower intensity where your body uses the sugars and burns fat to continue to supply energy.
 A well-developed aerobic endurance is the basis of your running condition.
+On top of that, your risk for overload and injuries will be a lot lower and you’ll get more productive trainings with stronger recuperation and build-up.

 YOUR HEART RATE ON SCREEN